didiersmith/steve/chapters/the-particle-computer.md

 Russell remembered.
 The random string of letters and numbers.
 An IPv6 address.
 The address came back to him effortlessly.

-"I need a computer," he responded.
+"I need a computer," he said.

 They grabbed the french press and their mugs, and practically ran upstairs to Russell's room.